Skip to main content

 1. The Big Picture: What is a Parameterized Rating Rules Set?

 While a Pricing Template establishes the structural layout and a Rate List supplies the concrete currency prices, the Parameterized Rating Rules Set is the billing engine’s logical brain.
 It defines the exact calculations, tax rates, volume multipliers, and regional discounts applied to customer billing metrics.
 A Parameterized Rating Rules Set is created directly from a Pricing Template.
-After setting up your Pricing Template, you define a Plan within it.
-If you configure only the formulas and conditions (and leave the raw values tab blank) and mark that plan as Abstract, it instantly becomes a Parameterized Rating Rules Set (or Rating Rules Set).
-By marking the Plan as Abstract, the system makes it unsubscribeable—meaning customers cannot subscribe to it directly.
-Instead, it serves as a reusable master logic card that other concrete, sellable plans inherit or reference.
+After setting up your Pricing Template, you define a Charge Rules within it.
+If you configure only the formulas and conditions (and leave the raw values tab blank) and unmark that as plan , it instantly becomes a Parameterized Rating Rules Set (or Rating Rules Set).
+By marking the Plan as unchecked, the system makes it unsubscribeable—meaning customers cannot subscribe to it directly.
+Instead, it serves as a reusable master logic card that other concrete, sellable plan inherit or reference.
+By assigning security attributes to Charge Rules, pricing logic can be securely controlled across regions, business units, customer segments, or operational scopes.
+This ensures users only access and apply pricing calculations that are authorized for their assigned business dimensions.

 3. Step-by-Step Configuration Guide